buggyrace/buggy-race-about/docs/overview/step-by-step.md

 > The config settings not only control how the server runs, but also aspects of
 > the project tasks you'll be giving to the students, and the supporting
 > material.
-Once you've done the set-up and editted the task list (if you need
+Once you've done the set-up and edited the task list (if you need
 > to), publish them (you can publish tech notes externally if you want to
 > write or host your own).
 > → [creating the task list](../customising/tasks)